tobinus/ckanext-dataontosearch/README.rst

 Requirements
 ------------

 This plugin was developed for CKAN version 2.8.
-We have not checked what other versions it works with.
+We have not checked what other versions it works with, but it does use features introduced in version 2.7.

 ------------